How loss of proteostasis affects aging

 We need the proteostasis network because our bodies are extremely complex.
 With all the millions of chemical reactions and actions they perform daily, it's no surprise that mistakes happen.
 Proteins can misfold, and this can be catastrophic to the cell.
 Misfolded proteins are associated with neurodegenerative diseases like Alzheimer's and Parkinson’s, as well as age-related conditions such as type 2 diabetes, cataracts, and atherosclerosis.
 Sometimes proteins can even become infectious, at which stage they are known as prions.
 They cause brain diseases such as Creutzfeldt-Jakob Disease (CJD).

-Misfolding is the only risk factor for proteostasis.
+Misfolding isn't the only risk factor for proteostasis.
 Some cancers turbocharge protein production, especially proteins that moderate cell growth and metabolism.
 In fact, some cancer drugs deliberately disrupt proteostasis to stop cancers from growing.

 Obesity also puts strain on the proteostasis network, which prevents it from adapting to other stressors.
 The result is metabolic diseases such as type 2 diabetes.